-Summer is a time we all tend to eat a little lighter due to the heat and baring it all (or more than we should) in our hot weather wardrobe.
-Fish makes for an easy delicious meal without a lot of fuss.
-Halibut, a white fish even the pickiest of eaters seem to enjoy, is mild in flavor and with a quick saute and a drizzle of sauce, you have the perfect meal.
+During summer we all tend to eat a little lighter due to the increased heat and baring a bit more skin in our hot weather wardrobe of sundresses, sleeveless tops and shorts.
+Fish tends to be at the top of the list of foods that are satisfyingly light and are super quick to prepare.
+Halibut, a white fish even the pickiest of eaters seem to enjoy, is mild in flavor and with a simple pan saute and a drizzle of sauce, you have the perfect summertime meal.

-1. Squeeze the oranges over a fine sieve into a small saucepan.
-Squeeze the lemon juice into the same pan.
+1. Squeeze orange and lemon over a fine sieve into a small saucepan.

-2. Turn the heat on medium and let the juices reduce by 1/3 while whisking occasionally, about 5 minutes.
-Sprinkle the fish with salt, pepper and flour.
-Add 1 tablespoon of butter and 1 tablespoon of olive oil to a saute pan and place over medium heat.
+2. Place pan over medium high heat and let juice reduce by a third.
+Sprinkle fish with salt, pepper and flour.
+Add 1 teaspoon butter and 2 teaspoons olive oil to a saute pan and place over medium heat.

-3. After 2 minutes of heating the pan, add the fish, top side down and saute for 3 minutes.
-Gently flip the fish over to continue to cook for 3 minutes.
-If your fillets are thicker, add 1 minute each side.
-Be careful to cook on medium heat, so the fish doesn’t dry out.
+3. After 2 minutes, add fish and saute for 3 minutes.
+Flip fish over and cook for 3-4 minutes.
+If your fish is thick, add 1 minute each side.
+Be careful to cook on medium to low heat, so fish doesn’t dry out.

 4. Add remaining diced butter to reduced juice and whisk until smooth, and slightly thickened.
 Place fish on plate and drizzle with sauce.
 Enjoy!